-Google Example with Javascript (Large Set)
+Google Example with Javascript (Large Data Set Method)

-Step 1 - Link Scripts
+Step 3 - Link Scripts

 <script src="http://www.heatmapapi.com/javascript/HeatmapAPI2.aspx?k=(YOUR HEATMAPAPI KEY HERE)" type="text/javascript"></script>